 Most of us manage our gas use in cars reasonably well, rarely running out of gas.
-We pay attention to the gas gauge and have a fair idea of how much driving we get out of a tank.
+We pay attention to the gas gauge and have a fair idea of how much driving we get out of a tank (or range from a charge).
 Pretty much all of us drive our cars in this way.
 We're already good at managing the daily energy needs of our cars.
 If we incorporated this skill into how we eat and exercise, seeing food as energy supply, it makes it easier to understand our food intake/ energy needs.
 But we can still be find it frustrating to overcome the temptation to overeat.

 To lose fat we have to fill up less when we eat so we can use the extra energy we already have stored in our "tank".
 We still need to replenish our supply of carbohydrates, proteins, essential fats, and vitamins and minerals daily, so cutting back too much deprives us of essential nutrients we need every day.
 Remember the storage depot analogy, it's a continuous cycle.
 If we cut off too much of the supply to the storage depot, the depot can't perform it's function because it won't be able to supply its daily baseline customer demands.
 If we eat too little we can get tired and sick.

 The only way to deplete the stored fat is to eat less than we burn off.